heremaps/gluecodium/examples/README.md

 Build Android example application:
 ```
-cd genium/examples/
+cd gluecodium/examples/
-./scripts/build-android --buildGenium
+./scripts/build-android --buildGluecodium
 ```

 Once you run successfully the step above, it's possible to run the example Android app.

-In order to do so, the easiest way is to open the example Android app project with Android Studio: go to File→Open and use this path: `genium/examples/platforms/android`
+In order to do so, the easiest way is to open the example Android app project with Android Studio: go to File→Open and use this path: `gluecodium/examples/platforms/android`

 Once the project is loaded, launch 'app' from the toolbar in the upper right corner.